 Once you download and install the Cyclonis Password Manager on a desktop or mobile device, you'll need to create your account.
 It's as easy as providing a valid email address and creating a strong master password.
 A verification code will be emailed to you to make sure that the email address you have provided is valid and active.
 Once you enter the verification code into the application, you'll be ready to start exploring Cyclonis Password Manager's features.

-You can access your data from as many computers as you want, at no charge by Cyclonis.
-In order to do so, you will need to make sure that your personal vault is hosted using a supported cloud storage option (Dropbox, Google Drive, Apple iCloud, or Microsoft OneDrive).
+For paid subscriptions and during the One-Time Free Trial period, you can access your data from as many devices as you want, at no charge by Cyclonis.
+In order to do so, you will need to make sure that your personal vault is hosted using a supported cloud storage option (Cyclonis Cloud, Dropbox, Google Drive, Apple iCloud, or Microsoft OneDrive).

 Every time you make a change to your account or website information, it is synced to your vault.
 Additionally, Cyclonis Password Manager automatically syncs your data periodically.

 Note: The Cyclonis Password Manager browser extension requires the desktop application to be installed.

 It's really easy!
 You just need to open Cyclonis Password Manager, go to the Browsers tab, and click on the Install Extension button next to your selected browser.
 This will start the installation process for the browser of your choice.
 It's a quick and easy installation.

 Clicking on the Cyclonis Password Manager icon located on your browser toolbar opens a small window with four tabs (see screenshot).
 Here's some more information about each tab: